kuriringohankamehameha/manga-dl/README.md

 # manga-dl
-A command line interface to download Manga and batch convert chapters into PDF
+A command line utility to download Manga and batch convert chapters into PDF

+* Before using this program, make sure that you update your `PATH` environment variable to include the directory of the cloned repository or wherever you intend to keep the source files.

 ## Usage